-Among the myriad of features, popular social media such as Facebook, Instagram, Pinterest, YouTube, and WhatsApp – all have the business features to sell your products.
+Among the myriad features, popular social media such as Facebook, Instagram, Pinterest, YouTube, and WhatsApp – all have the business features to sell your products.

-You can showcase your products on these platforms and link with your website or directly integrate a payment gateway such as Stripe and PayPal.
+You can showcase your products on these platforms and link them with your website or directly integrate a payment gateway such as Stripe and PayPal.
 Or you can use custom checkout software such as Samcart.

 9. Setting up your store

-Once you have decided the platforms where you are going to sell comes the task of setting up your store.
+Once you have decided on the platforms where you are going to sell comes the task of setting up your store.